- University of Lincoln Staff Page

 My primary interest lies with the principle of memory-based cognition, particularly as applied to cognitive robotics.
 This principle states that cognition is the manipulation and utilisation of memory - the two cannot be dissociated.
 This has some very interesting implications for cognitive robotics and cognitive architecture implementations, and it is these that I am interested in investigating.
 For instance, it commits you to a common substrate for perception, action, cognition, learning (which may be regarded as the adaptation of memory), etc, and only really makes sense in the framework of constructivism (the process of development through experience-based construction of 'control' and 'knowledge' structures), through ongoing environmental interaction.
 Extending these ideas to social interaction in the context of human-robot interaction has become an equally important aspect of my research into these ideas of cognitive robotics, both in terms of potential applications (social robots for child-robot interaction in the contexts of education, healthcare and therapy for example) and in terms of a challenging development environment in which ideas from a range of disciplines can be brought together and evaluated.

-My current work is with the EU ALIZ-E project (coordinated by Prof. Tony Belpaeme), researching memory systems to support long-term human-robot interactions.
-I am attempting to incorporate aspects (wherever practicable) of the memory-based cognition principle to this work, resulting in a proposed departure from current models of memory for computational implementation.
-For example, it is leading to a far more active role for 'memory' than normally ascribed to it, being centrally involved in the coordination and generation of ongoing behaviour, rather than the memory system acting as a passive adjunct to the cognitive processing.
-Apart from the consequences for the use of memory, it also has profound implications for the nature of cognitive architecture, which I am also exploring.
+Prior to that, I worked as part of the EU ALIZ-E project (coordinated by Prof. Tony Belpaeme), researching memory systems to support long-term human-robot interactions.
+I attempted to incorporate aspects (wherever practicable) of the memory-based cognition principle to this work, resulting in a proposed departure from current models of memory for computational implementation.
+For example, it led to a far more active role for 'memory' than normally ascribed to it, being centrally involved in the coordination and generation of ongoing behaviour, rather than the memory system acting as a passive adjunct to the cognitive processing.
+Apart from the consequences for the use of memory, it also has profound implications for the nature of cognitive architecture, which I have also explored, and continue to explore.
 Furthermore, this work in human-robot interaction emphasises the point that the environment in which cognitive robotic systems interact is a social one, a principle I continue to apply.